 Studies of distinctiveness-based illusory correlation demonstrate how preconceptions are formed by everyday cognitive mechanisms that operate automatically in the mind.
 Expectancy-based illusory correlations, on the other hand, show how stereotypic beliefs are propagated through biased information processing when it is driven by a perceiver’s prior assumptions.

-We could feel overwhelmed with too many tasks and there is no way out!
+We could feel overwhelmed with too many tasks, and there is no way out!
 How can you get rid of the feeling you have to work on a hundred different things at once?

-Well, that way is called the “Eisenhower Matrix” or productivity grid.
+That way is called the “Eisenhower Matrix” or productivity grid.

 The productivity grid works as a productivity tool and decision-making principle; it helps you prioritize all your tasks (both work-related and personal) by urgency and importance.